How the prints are created

 In drypoints, the artist uses a sharp needle to scrape the image in the surface of the plate.
 When the plate is coated with ink, it will stick to the tracks that the needle has left but also to the small traces of metal formed around the cuts, called the ”burr".
 This creates one of drypoint's characteristics, the softness of the lines.

+In planographic prints the white and the inked surfaces are on a plane surface.
+Instead, other methods are used to determine where the ink will stick and where the paper will be left white.
 Lithography is the most common planographic printing method.
 Lito means stone in Greek, and lithographies are still today sometimes printed with stones.
 However, they have mostly been replaced by aluminum plates.
 The method is based on the fact that oil and water does not mix.
 When the printing ink is applied to the stone or plate, it will only adhere to the parts where the artist's motif has been fixed.

+Stencil printing means that the ink is pressed through a material that allows the ink to pass through in some places, and prevents it from passing through in others.
 Screen printing, called serigraphy when it comes to art prints, is the most common method.
 A mesh, traditionally made of silk but these days often made from synthetic material, is stretched on a frame.
 Stencils cover the part of the fabric that should not be letting ink through.
 Today stencils can be prepared photographically, which gives extremely precise results

 Digital prints